open-education-hub/essentials-security/explaining-the-internet/index.md

 ![The TCP/IP Network Stack](./assets/tcp_ip_network_stack.svg)

-Each layer makes a well-defined set of requirements, which are fulfilled by **protocols**.
+Each layer provides a well-defined set of requirements, which are fulfilled by **protocols**.
 A networking protocol is a set of rules that define the communication (data formatting and processing) between the same two levels of the network stack.
 For example, there are protocols for the transport layer, others for the link layer and so on.
 We'll talk about them in a bit.